Letter defective in failing to warn customer to review suitability of accounts

 Summary:

 In 2009, John opened two business accounts for his company, a transaction account and a savings account.
 In 2018, the bank encouraged him to open a third one, a performer account, and to move the money from the savings account to the performer account.
 He did as suggested.
 From 2019 to October 2021, interest rates for both the savings and performer accounts tracked downwards.
-From October 2021 to August 2022, the savings account’s interest rate climbed, but the performer account interest rate remained the same.
+From October 2021, the savings account’s interest rate climbed, but the performer account interest rate remained the same.

 Published: